signalfx/signalfx-dotnet-tracing/docs/troubleshooting.md

 ## Linux instrumentation not working

-The proper binary needs to be selected when deploying to Linux, eg.: the default Microsoft .NET images are based on Debian and should use the `deb` package, see the [Linux](README.md#Linux) setup section.
+The proper installation package needs to be selected when deploying to Linux, eg.: the default Microsoft .NET images are based on Debian and should use the `deb` package.

 If you are not sure what is the Linux distribution being used try the following commands: